 In the year 1986, Crazy C guided YLOCs to take over the intersection of Lemoyne and Harding in the West Humboldt Park neighborhood and by 1988 the YLOCs took over a Duk’s hotdog stand located at North Avenue and Pulaski.
 At Duk’s, YLOCs were posted up all over this intersection and selling crack cocaine inside and outside the hotdog stand.
 You could come to Duk’s for a hot dog and some crack when Crazy C was running things.
 The hot dog stand was highly profitable and so was Springfield and Lemoyne back in these days.

 YLO Cobras had gained police attention by 1990 because of their bold drug distribution, which led to a raid on Duk’s Hot Dog stand in early 1991, causing Lemoyne and Harding to close down and Crazy C was put in prison.
 This didn’t slow the gang down.
-The Lawndale/Cortlad section opened next to Monticello and Cortland as a result of the 1991 YLOC expansion.
-Mozart and Cortland in Humboldt Park also increased in power as Avers and Hirsch “Assassin’s Hood” opened in West Humboldt Park, starting another new section.
-Big Joker C became Chief of the neighboring original section in Springfield and Hirsch.
+The Lawndale/Cortland section opened next to Monticello and Cortland as a result of the 1991 YLOC expansion.
+Mozart and Cortland in Logan Square also increased in power as Avers and Hirsch “Assassin’s Hood” opened in West Humboldt Park, starting another new section.
+Big Joker C became Chief of the neighboring section in Springfield and Hirsch.
 Python C took over as the head of Avers and Hirsch.
 A few months past after the Duk’s raid and YLOCs returned to Duk’s in the fall of 1991 to begin crack distribution again.

 The Spanish Cobras created the “Insane Familia” while the Latin Disciples created the “Maniac Familia.”
 The YLO Cobras would naturally follow the Insane Familia, while the YLO Disciples followed the Maniac Familia.
 The YLO gangs tried to stay united despite friction between ISC’s and MLD’s, but in the summer of 1992 that relationship would end when YLO Cobras were hanging out with some Imperial Gangsters on Mozart and Cortland “Sin City,” when the YLOCs permitted the Imperial Gangsters to spray paint their gangster crown with pitchforks upside down.
 This infuriated YLODs and Maniac Latin Disciples.
 The MLDs and YLODs responded by painting the Spanish Cobra diamond upside down and starting fights with YLOCs at Cortland and Mozart.
 This eventually erupted into full scale war between both YLO gangs.
 The war did not last very long as Maniacs, Almighties and Insanes often froze their wars in the early 90’s, putting both YLO gangs back at peace.
 However during the time of war the YLOCs would flash disrespecting gang symbols to MLDs and IGs that included the flashing of the upside down pitchfork which caught the attention of the Gangster Disciples who also used the pitchfork as their gang sign.
 This caused a stir with the Gangster Disciples, but YLOCs and ISC’s both assured the GDs that it was only directed at MLDs.